 No permit shall be issued by the Zoning Administrator for any use, structure, or development which requires a Conditional Use Permit in this bylaw until the DRB grants that approval.
-In considering its action, the DRB shall make findings on the general and specific standards contained herein, hold hearings, and attach conditions as provided for in 24 V.S.A. §4414(3), §4460(4), and §4464.
+In considering its action, the DRB shall make findings on the general and specific standards contained herein, hold hearings and attach conditions as provided for in 24 V.S.A.117 §4414(3), §4460(4), and §4464.

-The DRB shall determine that the proposed use, structure, or development conforms to the following general and specific standards and shall not result in an undue adverse effect on any of the following.
+The DRB shall determine that the proposed use, structure, or development conforms to the following general and specific standards, and shall not result in an undue adverse effect on any of the following.

-GENERAL REVIEW STANDARDS FOR CONDITIONAL USE APPROVAL
+(A) GENERAL REVIEW STANDARDS FOR CONDITIONAL USE APPROVAL

-The following general and specific standards are enabled through 24 V.S.A. § 4414(3)(A) and 4414(3)(B)
+The following standards are enabled through 24 VSA § 4414 (3) (A)

-- 1. The impact on the capacity of existing or planned community facilities, to include but not limited to: - a.
-Emergency services - b.
-Educational facilities - c.
-Water, sewer, or other municipal utility systems - d.
-Recreational facilities - e.
-Conservation or other designated natural areas - f.
-Solid waste disposal facilities; - 2.
-The character of the area affected as defined by the purpose(s) of the zone within which the project is located, and specifically stated policies and standards of the municipal plan; - 3.
-Traffic on roads and highways in the vicinity; - 4.
-Bylaws and ordinances then in effect; - 5.
-Utilization of renewable energy resources. - 6.
-Minimum lot size;
+- 1. The impact on the capacity of existing or planned community facilities, to include but not limited to: - 2.
+Emergency services - 3.
+Educational facilities - 4.
+Water, sewer, or other municipal utility systems - 5.
+Recreational facilities - 6.
+Conservation or other designated natural areas - 7.
+Solid waste disposal facilities - 8.
+The character of the area affected as defined by the purpose(s) of the zone within which the project is located, and specifically stated policies and standards of the municipal plan; - 9.
+Traffic on roads and highways in the vicinity; - 10.
+Zoning bylaws and bylaws then in effect; - 11.
+Utilization of renewable energy resources. - 12.
+The following standards are required by this bylaw